everypolitician/webhook-manager/README.md

 * JSON payload containing `countries_json_url` and `pull_request_url`
 * signed (with the secret you provided) header: `X-EveryPolitician-Signature`

-This is superuseful for any apps that want to be alerted whenever the EveryPolitician data changes.
+This is superuseful if you want your app to be alerted whenever the EveryPolitician data changes.
 The EveryPolitician Bot has [described how to use this service in more detail](https://medium.com/@everypolitician/i-webhooks-pass-it-on-703e35e9ee93).

 We're running this service for you at https://everypolitician-app-manager.herokuapp.com/